teacherc/candace-dev-blog/content/blog/project-refactor/index.md

 lot of things could be better about my project.
 When I look at the code now, I feel equal parts pride and "yikes!"

-I thought about refactoring Spheri, but my interests have evolved.
+I thought about refactoring Spheri, but realized my interests have evolved.
 I'm obsessed with developer experience and CLIs.
 Also, I work in the ML/AI space and need to stay up on advancements in the field.
 Right now, I'm working on a CLI that leverages LangChain and ChatGPT to help people who are learning how to code.

 When I started this new project, I spent a week domain modeling and designing.
 It was useful to look back at Spheri and make a list of things I would do better in this new project.
 The rest of this blog post is that list.
 My understanding of Python, computer science, system design, and domain modeling is increasing by the hour.
 I'll probably look back at this blog post in semi-shame in a few months.